OEE - Overall Equipment Effectiveness

 Distribute Information Enterprise Wide

 Getting the right information when and where it is needed is a strength of PlantRun.
-A range of system options enable users access from their desktop PC or laptop wherever they are - in the production area, office, head office or overseas.
-This includes the viewing of data from systems on multiple sites or geographies.
+A range of options enable users access from their desktop PC or laptop wherever they are - in the production area, office, head office or overseas.
+This includes the viewing of data from multiple sites or geographies.

-To allow you to see the status of all machines at a glance from your PC, system display screens give a colour coded visual representation of your production area.
-OEE values and a range of other KPI’s can also be displayed on screen in real-time.
+To allow you to see the status of all machines at a glance from your PC, display screens give a colour coded visual representation of your production area.
+OEE values and a range of other KPI’s can be displayed on screen in real-time.

-OEE, actual and target production rates can also be displayed on large format display screens in the production area to motivate operators.
+OEE, actual and target production rates can be displayed on large format display screens in the production area to motivate operators.
 These screens can display any relevant information and act as andons for assistance requests.

 Faster Response to Problems As They Occur